waterflow80/Ai-News-Scrapper/README.md

 - We can add more filters and sort options.

 ## Deployment
-The web application will be deployed in a public server and the link will be uploaded here :down_right:
+The web application will be deployed in a public server and the link will be uploaded here ⬇️: